TTK4130/ttk4130.github.io/docs/assignments/assignment-2.rst

     There is a lot of algebra involved with developing these expressions, so we will not try to do this by hand for higher order methods.
     However, if we wanted to, we could compute higher order terms in the Taylor expansions and get more accurate methods.
-    Typically, we would need to calcuate more stages, since we need additional terms to match the coefficients in the Taylor series of :math:`y(t_n + h)`.
+    Typically, we would need to calculate more stages, since we need additional terms to match the coefficients in the Taylor series of :math:`y(t_n + h)`.